upperlinecode/CS-and-the-City-Curriculum/react/styling.md

 In this lecture, we are going to make a website the displays data from each Knicks games in the 2018-2019 season.
 For each game, we will display which team the Knicks played, whether it was a home or away game, if they won or lost, the amount of points each team scored, and the overall win and loss record for the Knicks.

 > Teachers: Feel free to use the game data from your school's teams for this lecture!
 The Knicks data is available in the repository but does not need to be used for this lecture.
+> You should also feel free to encourage students to swap that data out with their favorite team, but be warned that variances in data might leave you debugging both the react code AND the sports scores data.

-To start, add a `TableRow` element to `App.js` with the following attributes.
+To start, add a `TableRow` element to `App.js` with the following attributes/props.

 ```javascript
 return (